Rebecca-Stone/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?
     Document Object Model that represents the page, so that programs can change the document structure

 2. What is an event?
-    An event is also known as a trigger. it is something the user does to interact with the site
+    An event is also known as a trigger. it is something the user does to interact with the site, like a click, mouseover, or scroll.

 3. What is an event listener?
     An event listener is what catches the event/trigger. it will then cause something within the code to happen

-4. Why would we convert a NodeList into an Array? to iterate over them easier
+4. Why would we convert a NodeList into an Array? to iterate over them easier, to access the information inside

 5. What is a component?
-    A componet is a function that usually create things for us
+    A componet is a function that usually create things for us, like HTML markup